 City Council houses the City Clerk's Office, which provides Council with centralized staff support under the direction of the City Clerk.
-The Office serves as a centralized document and information resource to Council, all City Departments, and the residents of the City of Pittsburgh.
+The City Clerk, with the help of the Records Management Division, serves as a centralized document and information resource to Council, all City Departments, and the residents of the City of Pittsburgh.